 Maps are posted on this website and paper copies of these maps are available free of charge at all of our local Forest Services Offices.
 Click here for a list of the offices with address and phone numbers.
 Other partners and distribution locations may be developed over time to help disseminate maps.

-Can I use the MVUMs with my iOS Mobile Device (iPad, iPhone, iPod Touch)?
+Can I use the MVUMs with my mobile device?

-If you own a iOS mobile device such as an iPad, iPhone or iPod Touch you can take the Deschutes & Ochoco National Forest MVUMs with you.
-This handy free app, http://www.avenza.com/pdf-maps, allows GPS equipped iOS mobile devices to:
+You can take the Deschutes & Ochoco National Forest MVUMs with you on your mobile device (iOS or Android).
+This handy free app, http://www.avenza.com/pdf-maps, allows GPS equipped mobile devices to:

 - Measure distances and areas

 - Plot waypoints

 - And more

 The above link does not imply an endorsement by the US Government of the product offered.
 It is merely offered as a convenience for users who may wish to install a free application on their smartphone.
 For more information please see http://www.fs.fed.us/disclaimers.shtml

 A full-size version of the MVUM is 36” x 44” and cannot be printed on conventional home printers.
 A full-size version can only be printed from a large plotter.
 Many local copy shops, engineering and survey businesses can print the map.